Study load (full-time)

 - The topic is in some way relevant to the student’s career aspirations

-- A suitable AGSM MBA Program faculty member, or members, are available to supervise the work
+- A suitable AGSM MBA Program faculty member, or members, are available and willing to supervise the work

 Management projects offer MBA candidates who have completed their core courses real opportunities in businesses.